Sandvik achieves AS9100D certification for deliveries to aerospace

 Powders made at new state-of-the-art facility in Sweden will accelerate the adoption of 3D printed titanium parts and the shift towards sustainable manufacturing

-Sandvik’s new state-of-the art titanium powder plant and additive manufacturing operations in Sandviken have recently received the prestigious ‘AS9100 Revision D’ certification for deliveries to the aerospace industry.
+The management system of Sandvik’s new state-of-the art titanium powder plant and additive manufacturing operations in Sandviken have recently received the prestigious ‘AS9100 Revision D’ certification, for deliveries to the aerospace industry.

 “Having atomized fine metal powders for more than 40 years, and supplying titanium to the aerospace industry since the 1980s, Sandvik is no stranger to powder atomization or the requirements of the most demanding industries,” says Keith Murray, VP Global Sales, Sandvik Additive Manufacturing.

 Sandvik’s powder plant for Osprey® titanium and nickel-based superalloys was inaugurated in the end of 2019 in Sandviken, Sweden, with more than 150 guests including end-users in key industries like aerospace and medical.
 Since then an extensive work has been ongoing to ramp-up the highly automated plant, finetuning all processes and qualifying the powder to ensure the best possible consistency, morphology and quality suitable for additive manufacturing.
 As a result of the meticulous and structured work, the ‘AS9100 Revision D’ certification for aerospace was recently received, in April this year.
 At the same time the management system of the additive manufacturing facility in Sandviken also achieved the AS9100D aerospace certification.

 “Now we are one of few metal powder and additive manufacturing companies that has the new and prestigious ‘AS 9100 Revision D’ quality certification.
 It is a true milestone, which will facilitate many customer collaborations going forward.
 Imagine what 158 years of leading materials expertise can do for your additive process,” says Keith Murray.